balderdashy/waterline/ARCHITECTURE.md

 This is the same kind of statement that you can send directly to the lower-level driver.
 Statements are _much_ closer to native queries (e.g. SQL query or MongoDB native queries).
 They are still more or less database-agnostic, but less regimented, and completely independent from the database schema.

+> Not _every_ adapter necessarily uses statements (S4Qs) and native queries (S5Qs).
+This will likely change in the future though.
+> If you're implementing a new adapter for Waterline, take a peek at the latest versions of sails-postgresql or sails-mysql for inspiration.
+If you need help, [hit us up](https://flagship.sailsjs.com/contact).

 ### Stage 5 query